pwy7fv/DS-4002-Group-Projects/DATA/Data_Appendix.md

 - **Defintion**: The date the review was published.
 - **Date Range**: The reviews span from **February 14, 2013** to **ebruary 4, 2025**.
 - **missing values**: None
 - **method to final form**: The dates were scraped from the movies imdb page using selenium.
 It was then changed to fit a YYYY-MM-DD format in python.

+#### Summary of Title:
+- **Defintion**: The name of the review.
+- **missing values**: None
+- **method to final form**: The review titles were scraped from the movies imdb page using selenium.

 #### Summary of Content:
 **Defintion**: The review text written by the user.